Amtrak National Facts

 - Amtrak provides access (and in some cases, other services) for seven other agencies:

 - Delaware Department of Transportation (DELDOT) (operated by SEPTA)

 - Rhode Island Department of Transportation (RIDOT) (operated by MBTA)

 - Metra (Chicago area)

-Connecticut, Delaware, Maryland, New Jersey, New York, Pennsylvania and Virginia make payments to Amtrak through transit agencies or state transportation departments for use of the Amtrak-owned Northeast Corridor facilities by commuter trains.
-These agencies or states also provide other funding on the Northeast Corridor, including capital funds for infrastructure and/or stations.
-Amtrak has agreements for access and/or maintenance where Amtrak trains operate over locally-owned portions of the Northeast Corridor in Connecticut, Massachusetts and New York.
+Rhode Island, Connecticut, Delaware, Maryland, New Jersey, New York, Pennsylvania and Virginia make payments to Amtrak through transit agencies or state transportation departments for use of Amtrak-owned NEC facilities by commuter trains.
+These agencies or states also provide other funding on the NEC, including capital funds for infrastructure and/or stations.
+Amtrak has agreements for access and/or maintenance where Amtrak trains operate over locally-owned portions of the NEC in Connecticut, Massachusetts and New York.

 Historical Background on Amtrak